debankurchatterjee/golang-http2/README.md

 # Golang - Http2

-This app handles http2 request using golang,by default http2 will run TLS so we need to generate the certificates here we are generating openssl certs
+This app handles http2 request using golang,by default http2 will runs on TLS, so we need to generate the certificates.

 ## Generate Certs
 ```text